Share

 Ultimately he remains evangelical about the importance of a second career and champions all those who choose to pivot to a new path.
 His advice is simply to follow your dream.

-“There’s a lot of unwritten rules in the world that prevent us from chasing our dreams, and you must understand that those rules are not concrete.
+“There are a lot of unwritten rules in the world that prevent us from chasing our dreams, and you must understand that those rules are not concrete.
 You can do whatever you want.
 It just takes hard work and planning.
 And there’s nothing that can stop you if you want it.
-A hero of mine once said, you miss 100% of the shots you don’t take.”
+As a hero of mine once said: you miss 100% of the shots you don’t take.”

 Related